KodiKraig/product-mint/README.md

 ## Features

-- **One-time product**  purchases
+- ✅ **One-time product**  purchases
-- **Recurring subscription products** with permissionless renewals
+- ✅ **Recurring subscription products** with permissionless renewals
     - Flat Rate
     - Tiered (Total quantity; paid at start of billing cycle)
     - Usage (Metered; paid at the end of billing cycle)
     - Charge Frequency - Daily, Weekly, Monthly, Quarterly, Yearly
     - Individualized for each product
-- Create pricing models with _native chain currency_ or an _ERC20_
+- ✅ Create pricing models with _native chain currency_ or an _ERC20_
-- Purchase additional products and add to an existing Product Pass NFT
+- ✅ Purchase additional products and add to an existing Product Pass NFT
-- No staking or escrow funding from users required
+- ✅ No staking or escrow funding from users required
-- Fully onchain metadata
+- ✅ Fully onchain metadata
-- Apply coupons during initial purchase or with subscription renewals
+- ✅ Apply coupons during initial purchase or with subscription renewals
-- Create limited time and lifetime coupons*
+- ✅ Create limited time and lifetime coupons*
-- Upgrade/downgrade subscriptions*
+- ✅ Upgrade/downgrade subscriptions*
-- Airdrop passes, upgrades, renewals, and tier changes to users*
+- ✅ Airdrop passes, upgrades, renewals, and tier changes to users*
-- Whitelist addresses for product mints*
+- ✅ Whitelist addresses for product mints*
-- Restrict addresses for special pricing configurations*
+- ✅ Restrict addresses for special pricing configurations*
-- Pause subscriptions and lock up time for trading*
+- ✅ Pause subscriptions and lock up time for trading*
-- Product Pass transferability*
+- ✅ Product Pass transferability*
-- Max product supply*
+- ✅ Max product supply*

 _* Additional settings configurable by the product owner_

 ## Why use ProductMint?

-### _Your revenue is yours and no one can take it from you!_
+### 🔥 _Your revenue is yours and no one can take it!_ 🔥

 - The **PaymentEscrow** contract is responsible for holding all funds
 - The contract is non-upgradeable and has no ability to mingle with user funds